+We are witnessing the Internet applications such as mobile multimedia over IP network technology being destined to play an increasingly important role in communication systems.
 With the demand for multimedia applications, there will be a growing interest in identifying suitable network architectures and transmitting facilities for this technology.
 Communication industry has spent considerable effort in designing an IP-based media transport mechanism, voice over IP (VoIP), and multimedia networks that can deliver voice-band telephony with the quality of the telephone networks.
+The Internet offers phone services less expensive and with numerous additional features such as video conferencing, online directory services, and the Web incorporation.

-In this tutorial, we first present the fundamentals of VoIP and also Multimedia over IP networks schemes.
+In this tutorial, we present the fundamentals the latest applications in computer networks.
+Applications such as Video on Demand (VoD) IPTV, VoIP, and also Multimedia over IP networks schemes.
 We explain the transportation of real-time signals along with the signaling protocols used in voice over IP (VoIP) telephony and multimedia networking.
 The tutorial covers the signaling protocols as H.323 series of protocols, and Session Initiation Protocol (SIP) which are responsible for session signaling.
 The H.323 protocols interact to provide ideal telephone communication, providing phone numbers to IP address mapping, handling digitized audio streaming in IP telephony, and providing signaling functions for call setup and call management.
 The H.323 series support simultaneous voice and data transmission and can transmit binary messages that are encoded using basic encoding rules.
 We also review the Session Initiation Protocol (SIP) as one of the most important VoIP signaling protocols operating in the application layer of TCP/IP model.
 SIP can perform both unicast and multicast sessions and supports user mobility and handles signals and identifies user location, call setup, call termination, and busy signals.
 SIP can use multicast to support conference calls and uses the Session Description Protocol (SDP) to negotiate parameters.